BenjMy/pycathy_wrapper/doc/content/SSHydro/plot_2_pyCATHY_inputs.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 41-42

 In progress --> This will automatically create a new vtk mesh containing the

 ..
 GENERATED FROM PYTHON SOURCE LINES 42-45

 .. code-block:: default

-    simu.show_input(prop='root_map')
+    simu.show_input(prop="root_map")